Astronauts prepare for two upcoming flights in space

 On both spacewalks, Hopkins will wear the spacesuit with red stripes as Crew 1 and Hopkins will wear the spacesuit without stripes as a crew member 2.

-Astronauts will focus on completing the installation of Bartolomeo, the newest payload-hosting station outside the European Space Agency’s Columbus module, on January 27.
-They will complete the antenna and prepare cables for the power and data connections.
+Astronauts will focus on completing the installation of Bartolomeo, the newest cargo-hosting station outside the European Space Agency’s Columbus unit, on January 27.
+They will complete the antenna and cabling setup for the power and data connections.

 The Bartolomeo platform, named after the younger brother of Christopher Columbus, is the first example of a European business partnership providing a venue for scientific and technology demonstrations outside the space station, according to the European Space Agency.